 Mr Martin (the chairman of the Company) is also a non-executive director of Montanaro European Smaller Companies Trust ('MESCT').
-The Growth Portfolio has a holding of 150,000 shares in MESCT and was valued at £788,000 at the year end.
+The Growth Portfolio had a holding of 150,000 shares in MESCT which was valued at £788,000 at 31 May 2014 but was sold during the year.